The Architecture of Agency Volume 1 No Trivial Choices

 The first is classical chaos: sensitive dependence on initial conditions.
 In a chaotic system, a difference too small to measure grows exponentially until it dominates the trajectory.
 This is why weather forecasts die at two weeks — not for lack of data or computing power, but because the atmosphere manufactures macroscopic divergence out of microscopic difference as a matter of course.

 The second is quantum branching.
-In the Quantum Branching Universe (QBU), every quantum event forks the world into branches, each real, each carrying its objective weight of Measure.
-And as Everett’s Demon showed, these microscopic forks do not stay microscopic: neural noise, molecular collisions, and thermal fluctuations amplify quantum differences into divergent macroscopic outcomes — different chess moves, different sentences, different decisions — continuously, at every scale, in every second of ordinary life.
+In the Quantum Branching Universe (QBU), unitary evolution and decoherence support emergent record histories at a declared grain; specified outcome sectors carry objective Measure without branches becoming countable worlds.
+And as Everett’s Demon showed, some microscopic differences do not stay microscopic: neural noise, molecular collisions, and thermal fluctuations can amplify quantum differences into divergent macroscopic outcomes — different chess moves, different sentences, different decisions — across ordinary life.

 The Cascade